 Dental implants.
 Prosthetic phase

-The prosthetic phase of restoring an implant requires an equal amount of technical expertise as the surgical because of the biomechanical considerations, especially when multiple teeth are to be restored.
+The prosthetic phase of restoring an implant requires equal technical expertise as the surgical because of the biomechanical considerations, significantly when multiple teeth are restored.

-The dentist will work to restore a functional bite (or occlusion), the aesthetics of the smile, and the structural integrity of the teeth to evenly distribute the forces of the implants.
+The dentist will work to restore a functional bite (or occlusion), the aesthetics of the smile, and the structural integrity of the teeth to distribute the forces of the implants evenly.

 1. Removing the temporary restorations

-The temporary restorations are removed from the mouth.
-There are situations when they can be reused during the execution of the definitive prosthesis.
+All provisional restorations are removed.
+In some situations, the temporary restorations may be reused during the execution of the definitive prosthesis.

 2. Testing the degree of osseointegration